wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/1-introduction.md

 The following illustration shows a simple flow with three main stages:

--   Reception of an email in Outlook
+1. Reception of an email in Outlook.

--   Detect sentiment of the email body using AI Builder sentiment analysis model
+2. Detect sentiment of the email body using AI Builder sentiment analysis model.

--   Send an email notification with the sentiment detected in the email using the output "Overall text sentiment" from the AI Builder model
+3. Send an email notification with the sentiment detected in the email using the output "Overall text sentiment" from the AI Builder model

 ![A screenshot of a social media post Description automatically generated](../media/01-social-post-flow.png)